How to Remove Letters from Cell in Excel (10 Suitable Methods)

 Notes:

-• This Array formula will remove all kinds of characters including letters, special characters, etc. except the numeric characters.
-For example, if the original string is abc*123-def, this formula will remove all letters and special characters except numbers and return 123.
+• This Array formula will remove all characters except the numeric ones.
+For example, if the original string is abc*123-def, this formula will return 123.

 Read More: How to Remove Text from an Excel Cell but Leave Numbers